vzaccaria/gitbook2edx-external-grader/docs/readme.md

 After `ngrok` started, the server is reachable in this case at: `http://grader.cms.zaccaria.ngrok.com`.
 This is the address to use for the Edx push `xqueue`.

+# Development

 ## Tests

-Tests are categorized in three parts:
+Tests are categorized in two parts:

-1. Tests for the server part (via `supertest`); these dont really require app-armor.
-They just check that data the overall client-server protocol complies with `xqueue` specs (invoked with `make test`).
+1. Integration tests for the server part (via `supertest`);
-2. Fake tests for the code-jail environment; these test the sequencing of actions that should be done when launching an application through app-armor, even if you dont have app-armor (e.g., I am developing on a Mac).
-These are invoked by `./test/test.sh`.
+2. Command line execution: these test the sequencing of actions that should be done when launching an application through a confinement system (if it is available for your platform).
-3. App-armor execution; these run some sample scripts under app-armor, by assuming you are under linux 14.04.
-These are invoked by `./test-local/test.sh`

 ## Author
 {%= include("author") %}